awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Concepts.General.Licensing.md

 **Note**
 Licensing for SQL Server Web Edition supports only public and internet\-accessible webpages, websites, web applications, and web services\.
 This level of support is required for compliance with Microsoft's usage rights\.
 For more information, see [AWS service terms](http://aws.amazon.com/serviceterms)\.

 Amazon RDS supports Multi\-AZ deployments for DB instances running Microsoft SQL Server by using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\)\.
 There are no additional licensing requirements for Multi\-AZ deployments\.
-For more information, see [Multi\-AZ deployments for Microsoft SQL Server](USER_SQLServerMultiAZ.md)\.
+For more information, see [Multi\-AZ deployments for Amazon RDS for Microsoft SQL Server](USER_SQLServerMultiAZ.md)\.

 ## Restoring license\-terminated DB instances<a name="SQLServer.Concepts.General.Licensing.Restoring"></a>